Wyberton

 Hitherto, the parish had formed part of Boston Rural District, in the Parts of Holland.
 Holland was one of the three divisions - formally known as "parts" - of the traditional county of Lincolnshire.
-Since the Local Government Act of 1888, Holland had been in most respects a county in itself.
+Since the Local Government Act 1888, Holland had been in most respects a county in itself.

 History

 Wyberton is listed in the 1086 Domesday Book with 36 households and a church.